 Get the Real Take on Cash (It Might Not Be What You Think)

-On its own, it doesn’t drive performance because it’s viewed as compensation and often spent on necessities—things like gas and groceries.
+On its own, cash doesn’t drive performance because it’s viewed as compensation and often spent on necessities—things like gas and groceries.

-What is preferred is something that will reinforce the action you’re recognizing (i.e. the action you want repeated).
+What is preferred is something that makes them feel appreciated and will reinforce the action you’re recognizing (i.e. the action you want repeated).

-Something with trophy value (a designer wallet or the hottest Bluetooth speaker on the market, even a cool travel award or experience) that associates the achievement with the award and drives further performance.
+Examples include something with trophy value (like a designer wallet, the hottest Bluetooth speaker on the market or a cool local experience) that helps the recipient associates their achievement with the award and drives further performance.

 Collectively, Make Recognition Easy, Attractive, Social, Timely (EAST)

-The Behavioural Insights Team’s EAST approach is trending with recognition experts everywhere, no doubt because it’s a straightforward and logical approach to recognition.
+The Behavioural Insights Team’s EAST approach is an established framework among behavioral science experts everywhere, no doubt because it’s straightforward and logical.